 All course activities must be submitted before or on set due dates and times.
-If the student is unable to abide by the due dates and times, it is her/his responsibility to contact the instructor immediately.
+If the student is unable to abide by the due dates and times, it is their responsibility to contact the instructor immediately and before the due date.
+No late work will be accepted.
+There are no extra assignments for extra credits in this course.